 It may be true that warm lemon water has a placebo calming effect or may ease a sore throat when we are already ill, but it is not preventative or curative of COVID-19 in any way.

 The exact same goes for garlic and any food for that matter.
-A varied diet is important to keep our immune system healthy, but no single food item will stave off COVID-19 or any specific virus.
+A varied diet is important to keep our immune system healthy, but no single food item will stave off COVID-19 or any virus for that matter.

 Drinking Silver (what?!)